pillarsacademy/pillarsacademy.github.io/admission/uniform.md

 #### Uniform Dress Code

-- Boys may wear dark blue slacks or long shorts along with a light blue or white dress shirt or polo style shirt.
+- Boys may wear dark blue slacks or long shorts along with a light blue polo shirt.
-- Girls may wear plaid uniform jumpers with a light blue blouse.
-They must wear either navy blue opaque tights, leggings, jeggings, or pants under the jumper.
+- Girls may wear plaid uniform jumpers with their light blue blouse over dark blue slacks or pants.
+They may wear either navy blue opaque tights, leggings, jeggings, or pants under the jumper.
 They may also dress similar to the above "Boy's" Dress code.
 - Navy blue cardigans with logos are required for all children in cool weather.
 - All children should wear white or dark colored socks and black or navy blue dress shoes with a good sturdy sole.
 - For field trips, weekly trips to the park, and sports day activities, students are required to wear Pillars Academy logo shirts which are available for $10 at the front office.